wendyverdonk93/docs/content/integrations/plugins/magento2/beta.md

 php bin/magento setup:di:compile
 ```

-Depending on your webserver/webshop configuration you also need to check:
+Depending on your webserver/webshop configuration, you also need to check:
-- check the rights on files correctly.
+- check the 'rights' on files correctly.
 Our files can be found at vendor/multisafepay
 - Empty static files when running in production mode
 - Flush cache.